spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/13-palette-lock-cluster.md

 2. Select `Project Settings` from the left ribbon menu.

 3. From`Project Settings` page, select `Cluster Settings` and toggle the `Lock all clusters` button.
-This restricts all the clusters under that project scope from being locked from cluster management services upgrade on the upgrade of the Palette.
+This restricts all the clusters under that project scope from being upgraded from cluster management services upgrade on the upgrade of the Palette.

 4. To unlock the clusters, toggle the ‘Lock all Clusters’ back and deselect.